 Day 4: Tabin Wildlife Reserve – Bilit (16 mi/26 km)

 After breakfast you’ll bike out of the reserve, hoping to catch one last glimpse of some primates or a horn bill, then transfer about two hours to Kg Bilit.
 You should arrive early enough to savor a late afternoon boat ride on the Kinabatagan River, where you’ll see the rambunctious proboscis monkeys in their element and perhaps other wildlife such as orangutans and pygmy elephants.
 Breakfast, lunch, and dinner included.

 Day 5: Bilit - Sepilok (22 mi/36 km – 31 m/50 km)

 Following breakfast you’ll start riding from the resort, cycling sometimes off road and sometimes on paved road to the Gomantong Caves.
 Here locals collect birds' nests, a prized delicacy among the Chinese.
 Three times a year, the harvesters climb up to 100 m on rattan ladders to collect the nests of the resident swiftlets.
 After your visit you transfer to a junction and bike through palm plantations to the Labuk Bay Proboscis Monkey Sanctuary.
 You should arrive in time for a feeding and a chance to see these unique monkeys up close.
-You’ll have the option to cycle back out or transfer directly to your resort.
-Meals: BLD
+You'll then transfer directly to your resort.
+Breakfast, lunch, and dinner included.